 Price everything.
 Some sellers like to assess each "mark" as they approach the table, but the vast majority of buyers seem to be irritated if they have to keep asking what you want out of every single item.
 I don’t like answering pricing questions all day long as a seller, either.
 I far prefer to munch my peanuts.

 Stay comfy.
 If you’re traveling far to a swap and you’ll be living out of your truck for a few days, try to make it easy on yourself.
 I bring stuff to make breakfast and hot coffee in the mornings.
-Clarke, the only guy here interested in older junk than myself, always brings his “Gentleman’s Walking Powder” (Gold Bond).
+Mike C., our Merch Specialist, who is also interested in older junk, always brings his “Gentleman’s Walking Powder” (Gold Bond).
 I also like to bring my kid’s minibike, too.
 We both have fun riding it around!

 Have Knucklehead parts.
 Those are worth a pile of bucks.